-When you do your internal placement, you will receive a mark out of 100 for each of the professional portfolio and the tasks.
+When you do your external placement, you will receive a mark out of 100 for each of the professional portfolio and the tasks.
 Then the course administrator will weight these marks to produce your final mark.

-Example: Jan gains 60% for the internal professional profile and 68% for the tasks.
+Example: Jan gains 60% for the external professional profile and 68% for the tasks.
 Each professional profile is weighted at 0.6 and a set of tasks at 0.4.

-Internal Internal Final mark
+External External Final mark

 profile tasks

 weighting 0.6 0.4

 % gained 60 68

-Weighted mark 36 27.2 63%
+Weighted 36 27.2 63%

+mark

 When you look at your results you will see the mark as a percentage.
 For example, as in Jan's marks above: 60% will show for the observations, 68% for the tasks and the final mark of 63% will show up on Euclid after the exam board for the whole course mark.
+This is usually the exam board which you graduate from as the external placement should occur near to the end of your diploma.